Serving patients in Ohio and Michigan including Toledo, Sylvania, Oregon, Detroit, Taylor, and Troy.

 Permanent makeup can be very dramatic or quite subtle, depending on your preferences.
-Some of the most popular areas to apply permanent makeup are the eyebrows, the lips, and around the eyes.
+Some of the most popular areas to apply permanent makeup are the eyebrows (with Microblading), the lips, and around the eyes.
 Eyeliner can put on the upper and lower lids, and lips can be lined or receive full color.
 Permanent blush is an option some women choose if they have limited dexterity or don’t normally wear a base coat of foundation.

 There are specialized types of permanent makeup available for people who want to cover a scar or birthmark.
 Stretch marks can also sometimes be mitigated with permanent makeup.
 And some women who have had breast enhancements choose to have permanent makeup on their areolas, which are sometimes impacted by the surgery.